 This is a collection of links and quotes from last night’s Atlanta Web Design Group meeting.
 Jeff Croft discussed “Grids, CSS, Standards and Tomfoolery”.
 While it’s hard to follow along without seeing his presentation, the links are in order from when they were mentioned.
 View slides here.

 The Email Standards Project launched an impressive campaign via Twitter yesterday called “Fix Outlook“.
 As of this morning, over 21,000 people have chimed in and offered up their support.
 But Microsoft still doesn’t care.
 I say ‘still’ because their decision to switch to using Word as the rendering engine for Outlook was isn’t new.
 (It… Continue reading Again?

+Is the decision to end support Internet Explorer 6 premature or long overdue?
 There is no doubt that Internet Explorer 6 is the bane of our – web designers and developers – existence.
 Nathan Smith came up with ten great reasons in “Time to Drop IE6”.
 Dan Rubin offered “The Final Word on IE6”.
 37signals, effective… Continue reading Death to IE6?

 What are web standards and why should you use them?
 That’s what Opera’s new Web Standards Curriculum hopes to answer.
 If you’re interested in learning more, visit: http://www.opera.com/wsc/ They’ve got 23 articles available already and an additional 30 planned.

 The news that IE8 will now display pages in “Standards” mode, instead of requiring designers/developers to force it… is music to my ears.
 Granted, it wasn’t that big a deal to use a META tag to force the rendering, as originally proposed… But it IS nice to see that Microsoft is taking web standards more… Continue reading A step in the right direction